LIVING IN RESIDENCE

 You will find out who your roommate is; we do not give out your room number prior to your arrival.
 The reason for this is that changes to our room registry may occur before you arrive and we want to ensure we provide you the correct information about your room.
 This information will be given to you upon your arrival.

-All first year students living in the Algonquin College Residence for the 2013-2014 Academic Year are required to purchase a mandatory $1,910.00 meal plan.
+All first year students living in the Algonquin College Residence for the 2016-2017 Academic Year are required to purchase a mandatory $2,100.00 meal plan.
 Additional meal plan options are also available.
 For more information on the meal plan please visit Food Services.
+Residence Meal Plans are subject to the cancellation policies of Algonquin College Food Services.

-For any questions regarding your meal plan please contact the Food Services at 613-727-4723 x5723 or by email at firstname.lastname@example.org.
+For any questions regarding your meal plan please contact the Food Services at 613-727-4723 xx7615 or by email at firstname.lastname@example.org.

-Housekeeping service is provided on a bi-weekly basis for each suite.
+Housekeeping service is provided every third week for each suite.
 Housekeepers clean the kitchen and bathroom areas; it is the responsibility of the resident to clean their own bedrooms.
 We ask that residents ensure their kitchen and bathroom floors and counters are cleared for housekeepers to clean these areas.

 If something breaks in your room, you can come down to the Residence front desk and fill out a maintenance requisition form.
 This form authorizes our maintenance staff to enter your room between the hours of 8:00 AM to 4:00 PM to repair the damages you have requested.
 This request may take a few days to get to so we ask for your patience.
 If it is an emergency we ask that you alert our staff to the situation.
 Please note that any damage to the room that has occurred at the fault of the resident will be billable.